google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/creating_a_scatter_plot_in_sheets.rst

-Then select “Horizontal axis title” and “Vertical axis title” respectively to add a descriptive horizontal axis label and a vertical axis label.
+Then select “Horizontal axis title” and “Vertical axis title” respectively to add a descriptive horizontal axis label and a descriptive vertical axis label.

 .. image:: figures/create_a_scatter_horizontal_label.png
 .. image:: figures/create_a_scatter_vertical_label.png